 The latter point also makes the #include dependencies more representative of the real dependencies in the code.
 But there is also a related drawback: use of forward declarations can hide dependencies from the #include graph in some cases.
 But for me, the advantage of the two bullets above would outweigh this.
 The #include dependency graph is just a convenient tool to analyze the dependencies, and review can (maybe) spot cases where an inappropriate dependency is introduced without actually causing an #include dependency.

-#3 Updated by Roland Schulz over 5 years ago
+#3 Updated by Roland Schulz almost 6 years ago

 We could convert most files to C++ (before changing the typdedefs) and then go with Option 1.
 Then it doesn't has the disadvantage.
 Or we could go with Option 2 or 3 with the typedef in a separate include file (unless the dependencies are no problem).
 In that case we should think about how those extra include files should be named and whether/how they should be combined.

-#4 Updated by Mark Abraham over 5 years ago
+#4 Updated by Mark Abraham almost 6 years ago